 As Christian puts it when summarising scientific research and his own practical experience:

 "Whichever organisation you take on the CEO role challenge in, congratulations on your new appointment.
-The bad news there is only about a 50% chance your appointment will succeed, so a very good chance you won’t be in the role in 18 months.
+The bad news is that there is only about a 50% chance your appointment will succeed, so a very good chance you won’t be in the role in 18 months.
 That is basically a coin-flip."

 The good news is, and Christian goes on to say: